-Corporate mobile devices use Wi-Fi connectivity 300% more often than cellular data, according to a Wandera study.
-Nearly 25% of enterprise mobile devices have been on a corrupt WiFI network.
-4% have been exposed to a man-in-the-middle attack.
+Corporate mobile devices use WiFi connectivity 300% more often than cellular data, according to a Wandera study.
+Nearly 25% of enterprise mobile devices have been on a corrupt WiFi network.
+4% have been exposed to a man-in-the-middle attack — risking corporate data.

 Layer 4: App Security

-Mobile Apps from Official Play Stores or unauthorized web sources may also contain riskware, defined as extensive permission requirements that compromise user policy.
-Riskware apps are typically free and perform as promised, while secretly sharing the user’s private data with a remote server.
+Mobile Apps from official Play Stores or unauthorized web sources may also contain riskware, defined as extensive permission requirements that compromise user policy.
+Riskware apps are typically free and perform as promised, while secretly sharing the user’s personal data with a remote server.

-Mobile apps can also introduce risk if they’re laden with mobile ad malware, which run continuously in the background and lead to issues like a drained battery or slow performance.
+Mobile apps can also introduce risk if they’re laden with mobile ad malware, which runs continuously in the background and leads to issues like a drained battery or slow performance.
 Juniper Research projects mobile malware ads will cost over $100 billion each year by 2023 in productivity loss and damage.

 Layer 5: Alerts & Remediation